2023 World Baseball Classic knockout stage: Format

 The top two teams from each pool advanced to the single elimination bracket.
-These games will be contested from March 15–21.
-Tokyo hosted two of the quarterfinals at the Tokyo Dome, while the other two quarterfinals, the semifinals, and the championship game will take place at LoanDepot Park in Miami, Florida.
+These games contested from March 15–21.
+Tokyo hosted two of the quarterfinals at the Tokyo Dome, while the other two quarterfinals, the semifinals, and the championship game took place at LoanDepot Park in Miami, Florida.

-During the quarterfinal round, the four first-round pool winners will be the designated home teams against the four runners-up.
-For the semifinals and championship game, the team with the better overall record will be the designated home team; if two opposing teams have the same record, home team designation will be determined by coin flip.
+During the quarterfinal round, the four first-round pool winners were the designated home teams against the four runners-up.
+For the semifinals and championship game, the team with the better overall record was the designated home team; if two opposing teams have the same record, home team designation was determined by coin flip.